-The Department of Environmental Sciences has five faculty members with a commitment to quality growth and approximately 70 undergraduates and 15 graduate students.
-We collaborate closely with the Departments of Biology and Geological Sciences, as well as the Institute for Environmental Studies, which oversees a research station in Costa Rica.
+The Department of Environmental Sciences has six faculty members with a commitment to quality growth and approximately 70 undergraduates and 15 graduate students.
+We collaborate closely with the Departments of Biology and Geological Sciences, as well as the Institute for Environmental Studies, who oversees our international programs, including a research station in Costa Rica and a rhino conservation program in South Africa.

 Texas Christian University is ranked in the ‘Top 100 National Universities’ by the US News and World Report and is categorized as a Doctoral University: Higher Research Activity (R2) in the Carnegie Classifications.